Paperwork (T.I. album): Background

 After releasing his eighth studio album Trouble Man: Heavy Is the Head, in December 2012, T.I. revealed he drew a close to his 10-year contract with Atlantic Records.
 On November 22, 2013, after searching for a label to sign his Grand Hustle imprint, as well as himself, T.I announced that he signed a record deal with Columbia Records, to release his ninth studio album.
 He also revealed that his longtime collaborator and an American musician Pharrell Williams (who has been influential in his move to Columbia), would serve as the album's executive producer.
 T.I. was planning to release an album, under the title, called Trouble Man II: He Who Wears The Crown as the sequel to his previous album.
-However, he would postponed that name of the album after he have been recording in a studio with Pharrell, stating: "All I'ma say is, it's gonna be a motion picture, it's gonna be a theatrical-worthy title.
+However, he would postpone that name of the album after he has been recording in a studio with Pharrell, stating: "All I'ma say is, it's gonna be a motion picture, it's gonna be a theatrical-worthy title.
 Something that will definitely seem instant classic.
 I'm thinking something like 'Trap Champion', 'Paperwork,' but whatever it is the subtitle will be 'The Motion Picture'".
 Later in the year, T.I finally revealed that the album would be titled Paperwork.
 In April 2014, when speaking on the album's title, he said: "Paperwork is official.
 If you've got paperwork on something, it's official.
 Also, if someone has paperwork on you, then it could be some trouble.
 So, it's official, it's trouble, it's authentic.
 Sounds like me.
 The music supports this theory very well."

 On January 27, 2014, in an interview with XXL, T.I. revealed the concept for the album, stating "people forgot the feeling that you got when [you] watched Boyz n the Hood for the first time.
 Or when you heard All Eyez on Me for the first time.
 Right now, music is going in a different direction and it is in a different place.
 I salute and celebrate that path as well.
 However, there's a place for the story that needs to be told from our perspective."